-At the end of the unit of work- the assessment session will allow children to use their books, show off sheets etc. to summarise their learning onto a final A3 summative version of the sheets.
-We are aware that children will ned time to develop skills to record their knowledge; we will model, encourage and reward good practice.

-Finally, SMT, led by the Enrichment Curriculum team leader, will evaluate planning, practice, evidence and pupil response- looking for areas of strength, areas to develop and listening to children and staff.
-And the plan do review cycle will begin again in Summer 2020.
-We feel invigorated by the new approach and confident that it will be a success.
+At the end of the unit of work- the assessment session will allow children to use their books and KKO's to summarise their learning onto a final A3 summative version of the sheets.
+These are kept as evidence to support assessment in Wider Learning.
+Finally, SMT, led by the WLP Curriculum team leader, will evaluate planning, practice, evidence and pupil response-looking for areas of strength, areas to develop and listening to children and staff.